docQodly/docs/docs/qodlyHeroHandbook/qodlyStudio/webforms/components/components/webform/intro.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="70%">
-		The first tool we'll talk about as we embark on this journey of exploring webform components is the <span style={{color:'#B174E5',fontWeight: 'bold'}}>Tooltip</span>.
+		The first tool we'll talk about as we embark on this journey of exploring webforms is the <span style={{color:'#B174E5',fontWeight: 'bold'}}>Tooltip</span>.
 It's a smart and intuitive feature that offers a range of actions to choose from.
 	</Column.Item>
 	<Column.Item width="20%">
 		<img alt="explorer" src={require('./img/tooltip.png').default} style={{borderRadius: '6px'}} />